 - Review this Flowchart - Moving your content online

-- Refer to options below for specific tools/techniques
+- Refer to the options below for specific tools/techniques

 - Confirm with block/clerkship directors (and OME)